 Justice for Christopher Dunn

-Chris, his family, and his legal team are filled with gratitude, joy, relief, and most of all - enormous hope that this nightmare is nearing its end.
+Chris, his family, and his supporters are filled with gratitude and enormous hope that this nightmare is nearing its end.

 The full motion is available for viewing in the St. Louis Post Dispatch article below.